 Our vets recommend that pets are vaccinated from communicable diseases (distemper, parvo, and upper respiratory diseases) at least two weeks prior to surgery.
 In addition, North Carolina state law requires a current rabies vaccination for your pet.
 Please bring proof in the form of a vaccine certificate.
-We are unable to accept medical history or receipts as proof of Rabies vaccine, it MUST be a signed Rabies Certificate.
 We are otherwise required to administer one at the time of surgery for a charge of $10.
 This Rabies Certificate must be present at the time of check-in and cannot guarantee that there will be time to wait for you to obtain this document once your animal has checked in.

-Withdraw Food At 9:00pm the Night Before Surgery
+Withdraw Food And Water at 9:00pm the Night Before Surgery

-Adult animals must have food withdrawn the night before surgery at 9:00pm.
+All animals must have food and water withdrawn the night before surgery at 9:00pm.

 Keep Your Pet Indoors